sungnga/jbook-cli-app/README.md

   - Render the Provider and wrap all of our existing components inside the Provider
   - Import the store.
 Pass down the store as store props in the Provider
   - Now all of our components that are inside this Provider will have access to the Redux store

+### Adding implementations of action creators
+- All of our action creators, with the exception of fetchCells, are synchronous in nature.
+Whenever we call these action creators, we get back the actions instantaneously because these are not outside requests
+- Write a separate function for each action creators - in action-creators/index.ts file
+  - updateCell()
+  - deleteCell()
+  - moveCell()
+  - insertCellBefore()
+- Annotate the return type of each action creator functions.
+Need to export then import each type action interfaces
+- Define type Direction - in actions/index.ts file
+- Add in implementations of action creators - in action-creators/index.ts file